roycoding/slots/README.md

 ### Contributing

 I welcome contributions, though the pace of development is highly variable.
-Please file issues and sumbit pull requests as makes sense.
+Please file issues and submit pull requests as makes sense.

 The current development environment uses: